The Sunday Cookbook: Joe's Free From Halal Truck Lamb Platter

 Long grain white rice or Jasmine rice

 (optional) 1 teaspoon of turmeric for every 6 cups of rice

 Organic Iceberg Lettuce, shredded

-Drizzle with the white sauce and serve.
+Drizzle with the white sauce.